 Our senior doctor, Ray Greek MD, speaks about personalized medicine and the life saving significance gene-based medical research and systems biology holds for treating disease in individual patients:

-Visit the new PR organisation Speaking of Human-Based Research, ready to help you with your discovery of up-to-the minute valid research methods, viable for patients and urgently in need of all the funding.
+Speaking of Human-Based Research is a good resource, ready to help you with your discovery of up-to-the minute viable methods that should be receiving all the funding.

-Watch the Wyss Institute’s TED talk on personalized medicine and the potential of funding this instead of animal models – which still continue to receive the lion’s share of research funding despite pharma and the wider scientific community acknowledging lab animals fail human patients.
+Watch the Wyss Institute’s TED talk on personalized medicine and the potential held by funding this, instead of animal models:

-There are many valid research methods that are providing scientists the answers they need in the search for treatments and cures for human disease.
+There are many viable research methods providing scientists with the answers they need, in the search for treatments and cures for human disease.
 Here are just a few: